 “I understand, father.”

-“No, I don’t think you do,” he boomed.
+“No, I don’t think you do,” he interrupted.
 “You should have chosen an omega last winter but I was lenient since you presented young.
 You’re nineteen years old now, there is no excuse.”

 Tensions had been high in the pack due to conflicts with the neighboring pack across the Great Lake.
 His father was growing old and Jungkook needed to take over soon to quell his people's worry but according to tradition; before taking his position as head alpha, Jungkook needed to mate a fertile omega to secure the linage of head alphas.
 “I’m sorry, father.”